 2.14 Any IDB staff choosing to share any work calendar over which they have control with any account outside of the blind.state.ia.us domain must refrain from using any confidential information in any shared field.

-2.15 Any lost or stolen IDB issued phones, computers, or other equipment must be reported directly to the IDB staff member’s supervisor and CTO (Sarah Willeford) within 24 hours of detection.
+2.15 Any lost or stolen IDB issued phones, computers, or other equipment must be reported directly to the IDB staff member’s supervisor and CTO within 24 hours of detection.

-2.16 Any breach of information security must be reported directly to the IDB staff member’s supervisor and the CTO (Sarah Willeford)) within 24 hours of detection.
+2.16 Any breach of information security must be reported directly to the IDB staff member’s supervisor and the CTO within 24 hours of detection.

 2.17 All paper files containing confidential information must be secured when not in use.
 If they must be left in a vehicle, they must be stored in the trunk.
 If left in an office, that office must be locked or they must be stored in a locked file cabinet or drawer.